nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/11 - Language Production.md

 Conclusions:

 1. The sentence frame is appropriate but the words are in the wrong position.
 Therefore, it looks as if the sentence frame has been chosen before the words have been inserted
-2. The voicing on maniacs is consistent with the previous consonant.
+2. The voicing plural -s on maniac**s** is consistent with the previous consonant.
 Therefore the voicing rule has been applied after the word swap has taken place.
 3. Combining these two observations, we have evidence for 3 stages: (1) a stage which involves the selection of the frame (2) a stage which involves the insertion of words (3) a phonetic stage where the phonetic realisation of affixes is determined.

 ## Models of sentence production